Aantrreksh/sql-query/hive_metastore.md

 ## Encryption
 {: #encryption}

-If encryption with Keyprotect is enabled for the used instance the table metadata in the underlaying RDBMS will be stored encrypted.
-Table created before 6.5.2022 has not been stored encpyted with your Keyprotect key.
-To enforce this you need to drop and recreate the table.
+If encryption with {{site.data.keyword.keymanagementservicefull}} is enabled for the used instance, the table metadata in the underlaying RDBMS will be stored encrypted.
+Tables created before May 6, 2022 were not stored encpyted with your {{site.data.keyword.keymanagementserviceshort}} key.
+To encrypt them, drop and recreate the tables.